Menu

 Insufficient sleep is linked to decreased testosterone production along with reductions in sperm count and motility.
 Lack of sleep also disrupts circadian rhythms and impairs glucose metabolism, both of which impact fertility.
 Being well rested is key.

 Aim for 7-9 hours per night.
 Maintain a regular bedtime and wake time, even on weekends.
 Make your bedroom cool, dark and relaxing.
 Avoid electronic screens before bed – the blue light hampers melatonin release.
 Limit caffeine and alcohol which can disrupt sleep.
-If you have ongoing insomnia or sleep apnea, consult your GP.
+If you have ongoing insomnia or sleep apnoea, consult your GP.
 Healthy sleep enhances hormonal balance and fertility.

 Trying for a Baby?
 A Male Fertility Test Offers Answers

 If you and your partner have been attempting to conceive without success, it can be incredibly frustrating and worrying.
 Traditionally the focus has been on tracking the woman’s cycle, but male factor infertility plays a role in around 30-40% of couples struggling to get pregnant.
 This is why a simple at-home sperm test can offer men valuable information early in the process.
+According to the NHS, you should see your GP if you haven’t conceived after one year of trying (or six months if your partner is 36 or over).

 The Zoom Baby Male Fertility Test Kit allows you to privately check your sperm concentration, a key indicator of fertility, in a matter of minutes.
 The test determines whether your sperm concentration is above or below 15 million sperm per mL, the typical minimum for fertility.
+Understanding how much sperm is needed to get pregnant can help you make sense of your results.

 A positive result suggests your sperm concentration is within a normal, healthy range.
 However, it’s wise to repeat the test 2-3 times to establish your true baseline, as sperm quality varies.
 A negative result indicates your sperm concentration is below optimal levels, and seeing a doctor for a full fertility workup is recommended.

 The main benefit of this test is being able to quickly and discreetly screen for potential issues on your end, rather than waiting months trying naturally when an underlying problem exists.
 If sperm challenges are identified early, your doctor can advise on lifestyle changes, supplements, or assisted reproductive techniques to aid conception.
+You may also be interested in our article on why male fertility is a growing concern as sperm counts drop.

 Knowledge reduces the helplessness and frustration of struggling to conceive without answers.
 While not a replacement for a full semen analysis, this simple at-home sperm test allows you to gain initial insight into your fertility status.
 Removing some uncertainty around conception through objective information can help ease the anxiety many couples experience.